matrix-org/synapse/docs/usage/configuration/config_documentation.md

 Config option: `media_storage_providers`

 Media storage providers allow media to be stored in different locations.
 Defaults to none.
-Associated options are:
+Associated sub-options are:
-* `module`: type of resource, e.g. `file_system`, and associated options:
+* `module`: type of resource, e.g. `file_system`.
+Each `module` has the following sub-options:
    * `store_local`: whether to store newly uploaded local files
    * `store_remote`: whether to store newly downloaded local files
    * `store_synchronous`: whether to wait for successful storage for local uploads